-Once the application process commences, it will be open for 45 days.
+The application process commences June 8 and will remain open for 45 days.
+The state will administer the bonus pay, deciding which applicants qualify.
 State officials believe that about 667,000 workers will split the \$500-million-dollar bonus pool, resulting in each receiving approximately \$750.
-However, if fewer workers apply for the bonus, the pool will be split among eligible workers who have applied and they could receive up to \$1,500 per person.
+However, if fewer workers apply for the bonus, the pool will be split among eligible workers who have applied, and they could receive up to \$1,500 per person.
 Employees who apply and are denied the bonus can appeal "within 15 days" of the denial notice, and the appeal decision will be final.

-Now is the time for Minnesota frontline companies to pay attention and, when the application process opens, timely provide the required employee notice for this "hero pay."
-We will continue to monitor developments in this area and provide updates as appropriate - especially when the notice provisions come online and your obligations kick in.
+Now is the time for frontline companies with Minnesota employees to timely provide the required notice for this "hero pay" to current employees.
 Make sure you are subscribed to Fisher Phillips' Insight System to get the most up-to-date information.
 For more information, contact your Fisher Phillips attorney, the author of this Insight, or any attorney in our Minneapolis office.